Vijay Sethupathi: 2016–present

 In 2018, his first release was Oru Nalla Naal Paathu Solren directed by Arumugakumar.
 Then, he acted in the action comedy Junga which was directed by Gokul and was produced by Sethupathi.
 He then appeared in Mani Ratnam's multi-starrer Chekka Chivantha Vaanam.
 He then starred in C. Prem Kumar's romantic drama '96 alongside Trisha which released a week after the release of Chekka Chivantha Vaanam.
 '96 earned him his second Filmfare Award for Best Actor – Tamil.
 He then acted in the Balaji Tharaneetharan-directorial Seethakaathi, Thiagarajan Kumararaja's Super Deluxe and has acted in a negative role in Karthik Subbaraj's Petta alongside Rajinikanth.
 During the second half of 2019, he made his Malayalam and Telugu debuts with Maarconi Mathaai and Sye Raa Narasimha Reddy, respectively.

 In 2019, Film Companion ranked Sethupathi's performance in Aandavan Kattalai and Super Deluxe among the 100 Greatest Performances of the Decade.
 His performance in the latter won him the National Film Award for Best Supporting Actor.
 In 2020, he starred in Ka Pae Ranasingam starring Aishwarya Rajesh.
 In October 2020, it was announced that Sethupathi would play the lead role of Sri Lankan cricketer Muttiah Muralitharan in the biopic titled 800.
 Sethupathi later announced that he was opting out of the film on Muralitharan's request after political controversy regarding the role.

 In 2021, Sethupathi appeared in Lokesh Kanagaraj's film Master alongside Vijay.
 He then appeared in the Telugu film Uppena, which was written and directed by Bucchi Babu Sana.
 After Uppena, Sethupathi appeared in three films in the month of September in 2021, Laabam, Tughlaq Durbar and Annabelle Sethupathi.
 He appeared in Mughizh in which his daughter makes her debut.
-Sethupathi is also starring in Vetrimaaran's Tamil film Viduthalai.
+Sethupathi also starred in Vetrimaaran's Tamil film Viduthalai Part 1.